SkipVG/Easy-editor/README.md

 # Easy-editor
-You can edit photos here
-You can change the filters on the photo
+It is my first project and this is easy editor yoou can change the filters on the photo